-For stock options (including those held in Employee Stock Option Plans), list in Block A the specific stock name, if applicable, whether the option is a call or a put, the purchase price under the option ("strike price"), and the date on which the option will expire, and, if applicable, whether it is a put or call.
+For stock options (including those held in Employee Stock Option Plans), list in Block A the specific stock name, if applicable, whether the option is a call or a put, the purchase price under the option ("strike price"), and the date on which the option will expire.

-For securities or an ownership interest in a privately-held company that is not publicly traded, you must also provide a brief description of the trade or business and the city and state of its location in Block A. See page 20 of this booklet for a detailed discussion of ownership interests in privately-held partnerships and corporations.
+For securities or an ownership interest in a privately-held company that is not publicly traded, you must also provide a brief description of the trade or business and the city and state of its location in Block A. See page 19 of this guide for a detailed discussion of ownership interests in privately-held partnerships and corporations.

-For examples of how to report corporate securities, refer to the sample FD Statement beginning at page SF-1 for the Form A and SF-20 for the Form B.
+For examples of how to report corporate securities, refer to the sample FD Statement beginning at page SF-1 for Form A and SF-15 for Form B.